-During working hours please arrive at reception & sign the visitors book, the receptionist will inform the nursing team of your arrival & will provide access to the ward.
+During working hours please arrive at Reception and sign the visitors book, the Receptionist will inform the Nursing Team of your arrival and will provide access to the ward.

-Out of hours or when reception is unmanned please ring the doorbell located to the right of the door in the entrance vestibule.
+Out of hours or when Reception is unmanned please ring the doorbell located to the right of the door in the entrance vestibule.
 This will be answered by ward staff but please be patient if there is a slight delay as they may be busy providing care to patients and unable to answer immediately.
 Please follow instructions given by staff when they answer.
-It is essential to maintain good levels of hand hygiene at all times.
-Please use the hand sanitiser available on arrival and prior to leaving the hospice.